 Khalil Osman is a Senior Political Affairs Officer at the United Nations (UN).
 Before joining the UN in 2007, he taught politics at Indiana University.
 During his career in journalism, Dr. Osman worked in and reported from North America, Europe, Africa, and several countries in the Middle East, including Iraq, Lebanon, Syria, Jordan, the UAE, Bahrain and Turkey.
 He reported for the British Broadcasting Corporation (BBC), Radio Free Europe/Radio Liberty (RFE/RL) and Radio Canada International (RCI).
 Dr. Osman is the author, most recently, of Sectarianism in Iraq: The Making of State and Nation since 1920 , widely acclaimed as a seminal work on Iraqi social, religious and ethnic fabric and the country’s sectarian affiliations following the dismemberment of the Ottoman Empire.
-Foreign Policy Concepts spoke with Dr. Osman about his book and the security situation in Iraq.
+Dr. Osman spoke to Reza Akhlaghi about his book and the security situation in Iraq.

-Disclaimer: The views expressed in this interview are those of Dr. Osman and do not necessarily reflect those of the United Nations.
+Disclaimer: The views expressed in this interview are those of Dr. Osman and do not necessarily reflect the views of the United Nations.

 What are the key points covered in your book?